The reality of public school education is that it is both exhilarating and stressful.

 - Identifying and addressing the barriers to caregivers/ parents and colleagues being able to effectively partner on behalf of children, and

 - Identifying, preventing, and minimizing compassion fatigue within ourselves.

 Think of this resilience as a reservoir of well-being that we can draw upon on difficult days and in difficult situations.
 It is a dynamic process or outcome that is the result of interaction over time between a person and their environment (e.g., Bobek, 2002; Day, 2008; Sumsion, 2003; Tait, 2008).
 Resilient teachers tend to maintain job satisfaction and commitment to their profession (Brunetti, 2006).
 This toolkit will explore the protective factors that build and maintain compassion resilience.

 Why Build Resilience?

 A focus on compassion resilience will guide all staff back to the core set of values and the drive for a sense of purpose that drew them to work in schools in the first place.
-It will do so by surrounding these drivers with a strong set of skills to manage expectations, set professional and personal boundaries, build effective collegial relationships, and practice real-time and ongoing self-care.
-A focus on relational trust between teachers, students, families, colleagues, and administration will encourage the risk-taking and exploration of new ideas that promote good teaching and learning.
+It will do so by supporting the development of a strong set of skills to manage expectations, set professional and personal boundaries, build effective collegial relationships, and practice real-time and ongoing self-care.
+A focus on relational trust between teachers, students, families, colleagues, and administrations will encourage the risk-taking and exploration of new ideas that promote good teaching and learning.
 Teachers aren’t the only ones who benefit from a focus on resilience.
 Principals, administrators, superintendents, student services staff, coaches, para-professionals, and others who form the school community contribute to the decisive elements that influence a school that is thriving.